15 Best Tips for How to Have a Successful Garage Sale

 - Make it weather-resistant by laminating it or putting it in a clear plastic sleeve.

-- Hang Garage Sale signs on street corners.
+- Hang Garage Sale signs on street corners below street signs.
 Place signs at a driver’s eye level if possible.

 Garage sale shoppers typically look for bargains, so price your items accordingly.